SpecFlowOSS/SpecFlow/docs/Getting-Started/Getting-Started-With-An-Example.md

 Finally the `Then the book details should show` step is bound to the `ThenTheBookDetailsShouldShow` method in the `BookSteps` class, that again delegates to the `IntegratedBookDetailsDriver`, where we can assert on the previously stored action result.

-Note that the reason why these test run relatively fast is that the automation steps perfrom cheaper in-memory operations, basically working with .NET objects within a single process.
+Note that the reason why these test run relatively fast is that the automation steps perform cheaper in-memory operations, basically working with .NET objects within a single process.

 ### UI level automation with Selenium